At the conclusion of this chapter, the learner will be able to:

 Hyperbaric therapy has been employed for hundreds of years for a multitude of purposes.
 The earliest reported uses of hyperbaric treatment date back to the 1600s.
 A British clergyman named Henshaw completed work that marked the beginning of the compressed-air era during which all hyperbaric treatments were performed only with compressed air, as oxygen was not discovered until 1775 by Priestley.
 In 1662, Henshaw built a sealed chamber that he called a “Domicilium.”1 Valved bellows controlled chamber pressures, which could be raised or lowered by the adjustment of the valve system.
 Henshaw believed that acute disease processes of all kinds would respond favorably to increased air pressure, while more chronic diseases would respond better to low pressure.
 If during the course of treatment, a disease was felt to have become chronic, Henshaw readjusted the valves to create a slight vacuum.
 Given the small pressure changes possible with such an apparatus, any perceived effects on those patients treated were most certainly based on psychology and not physiology.

-In 1879, French surgeon JA Fontaine constructed a mobile operating room on wheels ...
+In 1879, French surgeon JA Fontaine constructed a mobile operating room on wheels that could ...